ethereum/go-ethereum/docs/_legacy/geth.md

 ## Interfaces

 * Javascript Console: `geth` can be launched with an interactive console, that provides a javascript runtime environment exposing a javascript API to interact with your node.
 [Javascript Console API](../interface/javascript-console) includes the `web3` javascript Ðapp API as well as an additional admin API.
-* JSON-RPC server: `geth` can be launched with a $c server that exposes the [JSON-RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC)
+* JSON-RPC server: `geth` can be launched with a server that exposes the [JSON-RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC)
 * [Command line options](../interface/command-line-options) documents command line parameters as well as subcommands.

 ## Basic Use Case Documentation